 We announced in May 2024, that we had held a collaborative end-of-phase 2 meeting with the FDA, where we reviewed the promising data from our OraGrowtH210 and OraGrowtH212 Trials.
 During our meeting, the FDA acknowledged that LUM-201 is not a growth hormone nor a growth hormone mimetic, and agreed that it is instead a novel growth hormone secretagogue.
 Relatedly, the FDA indicated that a placebo-controlled Phase 3 trial design can be an appropriate option for our Phase 3 trial.

-In such placebo-controlled trial, it would not include an active comparator arm with a non-inferiority margin.
-Rather, it would need to demonstrate clinically meaningful improvement in growth compared to placebo.
-Further, the FDA noted that a 12-month duration is more appropriate for such a placebo-controlled trial, as a 6-month trial has not been previously accepted as a pivotal trial used to demonstrate improvement in height.
-Based on the FDA feedback and along with the updated trial data, we plan to move forward with our design of a single Phase 3 clinical trial, which we believe has the potential to be registrational, that will be a double-blinded, placebo-controlled clinical trial with a 2:1 randomization in approximately 150 patients.
-Advanced planning for this trial is underway, and we expect to finalize design details after we have a Type C meeting with the FDA in the third quarter of 2024.
-Following the Type C meeting, we expect to be in a position to initiate a Phase 3 trial in the second quarter of 2025, subject to FDA approval and completion of a financing transaction to fund the trial.
+We announced in October 2024 that we and the FDA are aligned on our final Phase 3 trial design, which will consist of a global, multi-site, doubleblinded, placebo-controlled trial with two cohorts randomized 2:1 to 1.6 mg/kg/day oral LUM-201 or daily placebo, each on treatment for 12 months.
+The single endpoint will be the comparison of LUM-201 AHV to placebo AHV.
+We believe this trial design significantly reduces risk for our Phase 3 program.
+This trial will be conducted at approximately 80 global sites and is expected to be initiated in the second quarter of 2025, subject to the closing of the 2024 Merger.